jeanmanguy/peptideview/README.md

 <!-- badges: end -->

-The goal of peptideview is to …
+The goal of peptideview is to visualise peptides sequences.

 ## Installation